Why every stage of life needs life insurance

 The right life insurance policy should provide for and protect you and those you care about most, while empowering you to revisit and reimagine your plan as your life changes.

 Saying “I do” forever ties you to another, in sickness, in health and in everything else.
 But with the forever addition of a new person to your future comes a new layer of financial responsibility.
 If you and your new spouse are both working, you can rely on two salaries to keep your life going as planned.
 But now is also the time to discuss and consider the possibility of one of you becoming the sole provider, and to determine the steps needed to maintain that lifestyle, no matter what comes your way.

 Getting life insurance at this stage, even if you don’t have children, can also help you lock in lower rates.
 Premium rates are based on your age and health status, so the earlier you buy, the lower the potential cost.

 Term life insurance can often be the most affordable option.
 It provides coverage for a set number of years, usually 10, 15, 20 or 30.
 After identifying all financial obligations (mortgage, student loans, automobile loans and so on), a policy can be purchased that is big enough to cover them.
 Find out how much life insurance you may need with our calculator .

 Starting a family

 There’s nothing more precious than adding a child to your family.
-But adding a new family member also means adding new responsibilities, both personally and financially.
+But adding a new family member also means adding new responsibilities, and another person for whom you are responsible.